 The project is funded by the Engineering and Physical Sciences Research Council (EPSRC), and will be led by the University of Salford, in collaboration with the University of Plymouth, University of Stirling and the Glasgow School of Art.

 Dr Steve Preece, Research Centre Director at the University of Salford, said: “This new system could revolutionise the way in which we manage breathing disorders.
 It will give people a window into their body, allowing them to see in real-time how their breathing muscles work.
 In the future we hope to expand this approach so it could be used to treat other health conditions which are related to altered muscle functioning.”

-You can find out more about the projects supported by the Engineering and Physical Sciences Research Council (EPSRC) here.
+Find out more about the projects supported by the EPSRC.

 For all press office enquiries please email firstname.lastname@example.org.